BuoyantIO/cert-manager-workshop/README.md

 kubectl apply -f manifests/booksapp/authors_modify_route.yaml

-manifests/booksapp/authors_modify_route.yaml
+cat manifests/booksapp/authors_modify_route.yaml

 kubectl apply -f manifests/booksapp/authors_modify_policy.yaml

-manifests/booksapp/authors_modify_policy.yaml
+cat manifests/booksapp/authors_modify_policy.yaml

-### With this we've wrapped up our demo.
+### With this we've wrapped up our workshop!
 You can see when we
 ### get to route based policy we've significantly increased the
 ### complexity of our custom resource definitions.
 Feel free to
 ### explore more on your own, a good exercise is to add routes